aaronr8684/resume/resume.md

 **PROFESSIONAL SUMMARY**

-Seasoned engineering leader with experience managing and mentoring teams with diverse skills, developing customer-focused solutions, and optimizing automation processes.
+Seasoned engineering leader experienced in managing and mentoring teams with diverse skills, developing customer-focused solutions, and optimizing automation processes.
 Proven track record in fostering cross-functional collaboration, guiding junior engineers, and driving the architectural design of scalable DevOps solutions.
 Skilled in Python, Ansible, CI/CD pipelines, and data analytics, with a strong focus on team leadership and project management.

 ---